Double Oak Community Church collecting food donations for area nonprofit - Shelby County Reporter

 Bagged donations should be brought to the designated drop-off area in the Commons between 9:30 a.m. and 10:30 a.m.

+“The founders of Alabama Childhood Food Solutions, Jim and Linda Jones, are church members, so often a small group in the church will get involved in some way, whether it is donating food or volunteering,” Children’s Minister Sandy Stephenson said.
+“Anyone can donate food.
+They can bring it by the church, and we will make sure it gets to ACFS.”

-Double Oak’s Children’s Ministry is sponsoring the food drive.
+Double Oak’s Children’s Ministry is sponsoring the food drive to give parents an opportunity to teach their children about stewardship and service, Stephenson said.

-“Parents, this is a great opportunity to teach your children the importance of using what God has given us to bless others,” reads the event description on Doubleoakcc.org.
-“Let your child participate with you by shopping for the food, and bringing the bag to the church.
-Talk together about the children in our community who have hunger needs, and God’s directive to Christians to help meet that need.”
+“We feel it is important for parents to teach their children about sharing what they have with others,” she said.
+“We encourage parents to take the child shopping to fill a bag with food and bring the bag to the church.
+We want this to be an opportunity for parents to talk about children in our community who have hunger needs, and God’s directive to Christians to help meet that need.”

 Donations can include the following: